Mental Health Specialist

 Waiting

-Show your list of five depression criteria and two suicide warning clues before entering the approval code.
+Show your list of five depression criteria, two suicide warning clues, and one sentence explaining why the "precious belongings" evidence worries your team before entering the approval code.

 Need a quick refresher?